ncf00003/LogisticsWebApplication/PrototypeWebApplication/ReadMeA5.md

 </p>

 ### APIs Used:
-- View of Shipments by Ship Id from Assignment 4
+- View of Shipments by Type from Assignment 4
-- Alternative of Viewing Shipments by User Id
+- Weather Information as a button underneath Tracking Crud Page?

 ## Leonardo Cuellar
 <strong> Razor Pages: </strong>